 White and dark meat turkey is a good source of protein, vitamin B12 and zinc.
 A 3-ounce serving of dark meat, which is higher in saturated fat than white meat (and should be enjoyed in moderation), contains 3 milligrams or 27 percent of the DV for zinc.
 Try it in these delicious leftover turkey recipes.

 Loin cuts of pork are lower in saturated fat, which is associated with increased levels of heart disease, according to the American Heart Association.

-Lentils, a type of legume (and even more specifically, a pulse), are a great plant food high in zinc, packing 23 percent of the DV per cup cooked as well as 56 percent of the DV for fiber.
+Lentils, a type of legume (and even more specifically, a pulse), are a great plant food high in zinc, with 2.5 milligrams or 23 percent of the DV per cup cooked as well as 56 percent of the DV for fiber.

 Lentils are great for heart health thanks to their high fiber content, according to the Harvard T.H.
 Chan School of Public Health.
 Lentils are easy to make and go well in a variety of dishes, like these high-protein recipes.